To learn more check out our

 Fatigue can occur in any sport, but it’s no secret that the fatigue in a sport like golf doesn’t hit an athlete as hard as the physical fatigue of heavy contact sports.

 Basketball and hockey are both really physical sports that tire players out.
-Other sports like football are definitely physical, but since they have big breaks between games, fatigue is less of a factor than leagues that play multiple games every week.
+Other sports like football are physical, but since they have big breaks between games, fatigue is less of a factor than leagues that play multiple games every week.

 Which athlete is more likely to recover from physical stress, the one that spends nearly every night on the road or one to who gets ample opportunity to rest up at home?

-In certain sports, heavy schedules contribute to fatigue and the likelihood injuries.
-Leagues such as the NHL and the NBA have heavy travel schedules combined with a physically draining sport.
+In certain sports, heavy schedules contribute to fatigue and the likelihood of injuries.
+Leagues like the NHL and the NBA have heavy travel schedules combined with a physically draining sport.
 Of course, the MLB is the mother of all regular-season schedules, but the nature of the sports, along with the fact that games are often played in series of three, means that the travel schedule isn’t as hard on MLB athletes as it is on NHL or NBA athletes.

 Even though baseball isn’t as physical, the heavy schedule can make fatigue a factor that affects hitting and pitching.